 For 1981's Raiders of the Lost Ark, Steven Spielberg and George Lucas were famously inspired by the cheesy action serials from the 1930s.
 Had the Indiana Jones films followed the format of those serials, and come out with a new installment once or twice a year, Crystal Skull might have been a fairly decent entry in the series.
 But after… read more!

 I remember when Die Hard first came out in 1988.
 The reaction my friends and I had to the ads was, "Bruce Willis, the smarmy guy from Moonlighting, starring in the sort of action picture that usually features Arnold Schwarzenegger?
 What a joke!"
 We went to see it for a laugh at Willis's expense, and were shocked at how much… read more!

-Soft-pedaled but still engaging documentary about the former US president's confrontation-plagued book tour in late 2006, when his latest work, Palestine: Peace Not Apartheid, was vilified by conservative Jews for what they deemed one-sidedness and inaccuracies in Carter's assertions that the recent four-story-high walls built in Palestinian territory - ostensibly to curb suicide bombers' entrance into Israel - was nothing… read more!
+Soft-pedaled but still engaging documentary about the former US president's confrontation-plagued book tour in late 2006, when his latest work, Palestine: Peace Not Apartheid, was vilified by conservative Jews.
+They claimed that Carter was being one-sided and inaccurate in his argument that the recent four-story-high walls built in Palestinian territory – ostensibly to curb suicide bombers' access to Israel –… read more!